objtalk/objtalk/README.md

 `get` returns all objects where the name matches `pattern`.

 Object names look like a file path and consist of multiple parts seperated by forward slashes.
-Each part can be either a string, a `+` or `*`. `+` matches anything until the next slash, `*` matches anything until the end of the string.
+Each part of the pattern can be either a string, a `+` or `*`. `+` matches anything until the next slash, `*` matches anything until the end of the string.
 Multiple sub-patterns can be combined using a comma and are logically OR-ed togeter.

 Some examples:
 - `*` matches all objects